apache/incubator-streampark-website/docs/connector/1-kafka.md

 [Flink officially](https://ci.apache.org/projects/flink/flink-docs-release-1.12/zh/dev/connectors/kafka.html) provides a connector to [Apache Kafka](https://kafka.apache.org) connector for reading from or writing to a Kafka topic, providing **exactly once** processing semantics

-`KafkaSource` and `KafkaSink` in `StreamPark` are further encapsulated based on `kafka connector` from the official website, simplifying the development steps, making it easier to read and write data
+`KafkaSource` and `KafkaSink` in `Apache StreamPark` are further encapsulated based on `kafka connector` from the official website, simplifying the development steps, making it easier to read and write data

 ## Dependencies